lucas-zimerman/sentry-github-workflows/README.md

 ### Extra Dangerfile Support

 You can provide an additional dangerfile to run custom checks after the main ones by using the `extra-dangerfile` input.
+The workflow will automatically download this file from your repository before running it.

 ```yaml
 name: Danger